 Voices (Towards Other Institutions), Chapter II, #31

-Alone in a space of clues At first, the player finds themselves in a yet unknown place.
+At first, the player finds themselves in a yet unknown place.
 They learn how to move, how to interact with items and the environment.
 There is no one else around.
 They are alone in a place filled with clues.

 Walking around the village in Everybody’s Gone to the Rapture, we find items left behind.
 The objects that witnessed the disturbance that took place in this rural village.
 The clues that the player collects throughout the game invoke ghostly figures that reenact past events.